Home | Contents | Line & accessories

 Wildcard tentatively 89 3/4in/2.28m span | for high angle flying in breezy weather

-The last new version flew brilliantly, but only with its original hardwood spine and spreader.
-No man-made substitutes exist with the same weights as the old hardwood dowels, but the biggest stumbling block is the fact that, unfortunately, its 5.5mm thin walled pultruded carbon wing spars have been discontinued, so the next Wildcard will have to be an all-new scaled version, most likely scaled up by 5%.
+The last experimental version (circa 1993) flew brilliantly, but only with its original hardwood spine and spreader, and 5.5mm thin walled pultruded carbon wing spars that have long since been discontinued, so the next Wildcard will have to be an all-new scaled version, either scaled up by 5% with carbon wing spars, or scaled down for use with 6mm spiral-wound fiberglass.

 |Do not exceed 16mph|